jonsayer/sunrise/README.md

 This is a webpage for showing a random webcam from somewhere on Earth that is currently experiencing a sunrise.
 It is meant to just run on an extra screen or a raspberry pi as a force for connecting one to the world, a reminder that there is always a place where a new day is being born.

-The page is configured to run on a raspberry pi 7-inch touchscreen (because that is how I am running it!) hence it looks best on a 800x480 screen or window.
+The page is configured to run fullscreen/kiosk mode on a raspberry pi 7-inch touchscreen (because that is how I am running it!) hence it looks best on a 800x480 screen or window.

 *This is not meant to run on a public-facing website and is not secure enough to do so.*